 Bonus.
 Our executive officers are entitled to participate in the Illinois Casualty Company Profit Sharing Cash Bonus Program that we maintain and offer to our employees, and may receive an additional bonus or bonuses as the board of directors deems appropriate.
 The Profit Sharing Cash Bonus Program is focused on delivering return on average equity, premium growth and controlling operating expenses by focusing on the following components of our operations: the GAAP combined ratio, renewal hit ratio, direct written premium and statutory surplus.
 The calculation of the GAAP combined ratio is described above under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Financial Measures" above.
 The renewal hit ratio measures our success in retaining policies at renewal by comparing the number of renewals offered against the number of renewal binders received.
 This ratio is calculated by dividing the number of renewal binders received by the sum of such renewals and the number of renewals offered but ultimately expired.
-For 2016, the targets were a GAAP combined ratio of 96.8%, a renewal hit ratio of 91.0%, direct written premiums of \$2.5 million, and statutory surplus of \$27.82 million.
+For 2016, the targets were a GAAP combined ratio of 96.8%, a renewal hit ratio of 91.0%, direct written premiums of \$52.5 million, and statutory surplus of \$27.82 million.
 The potential for each employee's bonus is based upon each employee's position and base salary for that year.
 For 2016, the bonus potential for each of our executive officers was 15% of his or her base salary in 2016, excluding any fees for service on the board of directors, which for Mr. Sutherland is \$20,000.
-While our results for 2016 have not been determined, which we do not expect to occur until early March 2017 we anticipate reporting a GAAP combined ratio of 94.2%, a renewal hit ratio of 91.9%, direct written premiums of \$51.0 million, and a statutory surplus of \$30.0 million, which amounts are preliminary and subject to year-end closing adjustments.
+Our results for 2016 have not been determined, which we do not expect to occur until early March 2017.
 Our executive officers will also receive discretionary performance bonuses related to 2016 in early February 2017, which amounts have not yet been determined.
 However, when each of these awards have been finalized, we will update the information included in the summary compensation table and this narrative as soon as it is available.
-Additionally, each of our executive officers other than Mr. Sutherland received a holiday bonus of \$1,000 during 2016, and Mr. Smith received a retention bonus of \$5,000 during 2016.

-Benefits and Perquisites.
-Messrs.
-Sutherland, Smith, Schmeichel, and Beck and Ms. Suiter are each entitled to participate in insurance, vacation, and other fringe benefit programs that ICC maintains for its other employees.
-We provide several types of insurance to eligible employees: health, life, short term disability, long-term disability, accident, identity theft, and chronic illness.
+Additionally, each of our executive offic long-term disability, accident, identity theft, and chronic illness.
 In addition, we pay 100% of the premiums for long-term care insurance for the benefit of Messrs.
 Sutherland and Beck and Ms. Suiter.
 This program has been discontinued for current employees, but has been grandfathered for certain of our employees, with the amount of our contribution originally based upon level and length of employment.
 We provide these benefits to help alleviate the financial costs and loss of income arising from illness, disability or death, and to allow employees to take advantage of reduced insurance rates available for group policies.

+Benefits and Perquisites.
+Messrs.
+Sutherland, Smith, Schmeichel, and Beck and Ms. Suiter are each entitled to participate in insurance, vacation, and other fringe benefit programs that ICC maintains for its other employees.
+We provide several types of insurance to eligible employees: health, life, short term disability,